ampproject/amphtml/extensions/amp-story-panning-media/amp-story-panning-media.md

 #### Configuration

 The `amp-story-panning-media` component accepts 1 descendant.
 This descendant must be an [amp-img](https://amp.dev/documentation/components/amp-img/?format=stories).
-Components associate with each other when they have a child with the same `src`.
+Components transition between pages when their child has the same `src` value.

 ```html
 <amp-story-page>